tagtime/TagTime/README.md

 # Beeminder Integration

+**WARNING: If you point TagTime at an existing Beeminder goal, TagTime will DELETE ALL YOUR DATA.**

 To set up TagTime to automatically send reports to [Beeminder](http://www.beeminder.com/), first set up a goal there (either a "Do More" or "Do Less" goal).